Reflections On Life From A Walmart Parking Lot

 - We think bigger is better and we express that through our cars.
 If we’re tiny men, we are especially likely to drive big cars.
 An SUV with a single occupant doesn’t make sense in any way, but I saw lots of them.

-My life is better today than it was then, and it’s still getting better.
+I like to think that my life is better today than it was then, and it’s still getting better.
+At least, that’s what I think when I’m not at Walmart.